 ©Tim Gainey | Alamy Stock Photo

 Holi takes its origins from Indian mythology, namely the legend of Krishna and Radha.
 As the tale goes, the supreme god Krishna fell in love with the goddess Radha.
-Krishna was concerned about the difference in their skin colour, as his was blue, so his mother suggested he playfully paint her face in order to overcome their differences.
+Krishna was concerned about the difference in their skin colour, as he was blue, so his mother suggested he playfully paint her face to overcome their differences.
 This painting is still done today, with many friends and families painting their faces the same colour before they go out and enjoy the festivities.

 Above: an illustration of Krishna and Radha.
 Image credit: Miriama Taneckova | Shutterstock

 Holi is celebrated all over India, and in Goa, you'll find the most exuberant festivities at the temples in the south of the state.
 The coloured paint and water that's used during the event usually adopt four main colours (although you'll find plenty of others too): green; symbolising the beginning of spring, blue; the colour of Krishna, red; for love and fertility and yellow; the colour of turmeric.
 People spend the day smearing the coloured powder all over each other's faces, throwing coloured water at each other, having parties, and dancing under water sprinklers.

 One of the best things about Holi festival is that everyone is invited to join in, whether of Hindu faith or not.

 Although Holi celebrations are enjoyed worldwide, there's nothing quite like being in the country where it all started, especially seeing as March is a fantastic time to visit Goa...

 Our top places to stay in Goa